Pedro Cano

-I was born on August 19, 1919, so that makes me 78 years old right now [in 1988].
-I left Medellín, Colombia and came to Rhode Island in November of 1965, and it was cold when I arrived.
-That was something I had never experienced, because in Colombia it is always warm.
-I was recruited to work in a mill called Lyon Fabrics Company by a man named Jay Giuttari.
-He told me that his father needed skilled workers to work in the mill, and he also told me that there were a few other Colombians who had been working at Lyon since 1965.
-My friend, Gustavo Carreño, had been one of those workers, so I already knew about the jobs in Rhode Island and I did not hesitate to tell him that I would come.
-It was Gustavo who had recommended me to work at Lyon because he knew that I was a good worker.
-I had studied at a technical school in Colombia to become a machinist, and I was good at my job.
-I was good at fixing looms.
+I was born on August 19, 1919, which makes me 78 years old now [in 1998].
+I left Medellín, Colombia, and came to Rhode Island in November 1965.
+It was cold when I arrived—something I had never experienced before, since Colombia is always warm.
+I was recruited to work at a mill called Lyon Fabrics by a man named Jay Giuttari.
+He said his father needed skilled workers and that several Colombians had already been hired there that same year.
+My friend, Gustavo Carreño, was one of them, so I already knew about the jobs in Rhode Island.
+I didn’t hesitate to say yes.
+Gustavo had recommended me to Jay because he knew I was a good worker.
+I had studied at a technical school in Colombia to become a machinist, and I was skilled at fixing looms.

 Today it is hard to imagine that we lived like that in those days.
 Central Falls has changed and now we have so many [Latino] markets, restaurants, record stores and people in the street can be heard speaking Spanish every day.